From Packets to Pictures: Network Visualizations for DFIR

 - Flow diagrams show where most bytes moved and whether data left the expected boundary.

-- Heatmaps expose timing patterns such as C2 beaconing, scans, bursts, and off-hours activity.
+- Traffic by protocol over time reveals protocol-mix changes and timing patterns such as C2 beaconing, scans, and off-hours bursts.

 - GeoIP and ASN maps add external context, but must be verified against DNS, SNI, certificates, and business logic.